Skip to main content

 Cost Comparison Analysis

-Synology provides significant value for small to medium businesses compared to enterprise solutions.
-A comparable enterprise storage array with similar capabilities would typically cost 3-5 times more and require specialized IT expertise for management.
+Synology provides good value for small to medium businesses compared to enterprise storage solutions, which require substantially more investment and specialized IT expertise for management.

 However, Synology's premium becomes more apparent against simpler NAS solutions or cloud storage services.
 Organizations must weigh the comprehensive feature set against potentially higher costs for basic storage needs.